chriswoope/resign-android-image/README.md

 # resign-android-image (with untested Android 14 support)

 **Status: minimally maintained for my own Pixel 6 Pro, other devices completely untested by me.
-Added some Pixel 7/7 Pro support code, it builds but not sure if it actually works**
+Added some code to support Pixel 7/8/..., it builds but not sure if it actually works**

 resign-android-image is a script that takes GrapheneOS binary OTA updates and resigns them with your own signing keys (including support for automating the process and installing in Qubes), and also supports applying modifications, such as having ADB root and being able to backup all applications, that violate the Android security model that GrapheneOS wishes to uphold, not because they make the device less secure for you, but because they follow your own wishes over providing guarantees to app developers that the OS will behave in a certain way.
 It could also support resigning stock Android 12-13 OS images with very few modifications.